Dr. Patricia Wright

 Amphibious fishes spend part of their life out of water, either daily, seasonally or at a specific life stage.
 Early work explored the various air breathing organs that amphibious fish use to respire out of water.
 Much less is know about amphibious fish that respire through the skin.
 Our work is focused on an unusual amphibious fish that appears to use the skin as the primary respiratory surface when on land.
 The self-fertilizing, hermaphroditic mangrove rivulus Kryptolebias marmoratus inhabits mangrove forests of the southern US and South/Central America.
 These tiny fish (~100mg) tolerate a wide range in water temperature, pH, salinity, oxygen, hygrogen sulfide, as well as prolonged air exposure.
 What strategies do they use to cope with life out of water?
 We discovered that rivulus excrete gaseous NH3 across the skin during air exposure, a nitrogen excretion strategy similar to terrestrial gastropods and isopods.
 The skin is also an important site of ion and water exchange in air-exposed rivulus.
 Gill morphology is reversibly remodelled when the fish move between water and land.
 But how does gill remodelling impact respiration when rivulus return to water?
 Why do rivulus leave water (emerse)?
 Why are some fish able to survive out of water for longer periods than others?
 These and other questions are currently under investigation in the lab, as well as in the field (Belize).

 Although fish generate and excrete ammonia, elevated ammonia in the environment can be a deadly poison.
 We are studying pathways involved in ammonia detoxification.
 Brain glutamine synthetase is an important enzyme involved in reducing ammonia levels.
 Alternative nitrogen excretion pathways may also be effective in reducing the uptake of ammonia and/or eliminating excess tissue ammonia.
-We have recently isolated a new class of ammonia transporters belonging to the Rh family of proteins.
-Rh genes are upregulated in the gills and skin of mangrove killifish and trout in response to ammonia stress.
-Work is underway to understand how these proteins function and if they are involved in ammonia excretion against the gradient.
+We are studying a new class of ammonia transporters belonging to the Rh family of proteins.
+Rh genes are upregulated in the gills, kidney and skin of mangrove rivulus, carp, goldfish and trout in response to environmental stress.
+Work is underway to understand how these proteins function and if they are involved in ammonia excretion.